dhruvpatelgeek/reflow-ctrl/README.md

   report- Feb 27  (5%)

  # Requirements
-  Moniter a toster owen located in the lab, using fancy surface mount chips that we have to solder, and program in arm.
+  Moniter a toster owen located in the lab, using fancy surface mount chips that we have to solder, and program in assembly.